KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 ## What we want?
 API!

 _Throughout this article I will be using another project of mine called [Flint](https://github.com/ezekg/flint) as a base.
-It has various helper-functions that we will be using such as `selector_string()`, a Ruby function returning a stringified version of the current selector (`&`) so that we can use it in interpolation (which currently isn't possible).
+It has various helper-functions that we will be using such as `selector_string()`, a Ruby function returning a stringified version of the current selector (`&`) so that we can use it in interpolation (which currently isn’t possible).
 As well as a few others self-explanitory functions such as `exists()`, `is-map()`, `is-list()` and `map-fetch()`._

 This is the end result of what we will be building today.
-Take a look at the code, and follow along as we go through creating this API and understanding the methodology behind it, if that's your thing.
+Take a look at the code, and follow along as we go through creating this API and understanding the methodology behind it, if that’s your thing.

 <p class="sassmeister" data-gist-id="ccf842e5ee74287f1868" data-height="480"><a href="https://ssassmeister.com/gist/ccf842e5ee74287f1868">Play with this gist on SassMeister.</a></p>

 ## Building our palette

-Firstly, let's create the map for our color palette setup.
+Firstly, let’s create the map for our color palette setup.

-We are going to keep our colors in a sub-map called _"palette"_ so we can keep our main API's code more modular to allow it to work with other customizable properties than just colors.
+We are going to keep our colors in a sub-map called _"palette"_ so we can keep our main API’s code more modular to allow it to work with other customizable properties than just colors.

 ```scss
 // Customization module defaults